SoftwareBrothers/adminjs-dev/docs-src/tutorials/actions-validations.md

 AdminBro validates fields on the backend and sends errors back to the react frontend.

-Information about the errors is send inside the {@link RecordJSON} object in the {@link RecordActionResponse}.
+Information about the errors is sent inside the {@link RecordJSON} object in the {@link RecordActionResponse}.

 **Example**